Full-size Ford: Thirteenth generation (1969–1978)

 For 1969, the full-sized Ford line was given a redesign.
 Expanding to a 121-inch wheelbase, the all-new chassis shared a similar suspension configuration as the previous generation.
-In a marketing change, Ford streamlined its full-sized line, integrating station wagons and sedan nameplates together.
+In a marketing change, Ford streamlined its full-sized line, integrating station wagon and sedan nameplates.

 Alongside traditional differences between grilles and trim, Ford designers began to further distinguish each full-sized model range from each other.
 While Customs and Galaxies were fitted with exposed headlamps (shifted from vertically stacked to horizontal), XLs and LTDs adopted the hidden headlamps (offered by Lincoln-Mercury).
 The XL and Galaxie 500 SportsRoofs were fastbacks, sharing a roofline with the Mercury Marauder; standard Galaxie 500s and LTDs used a formal hardtop roofline.

 During the early 1970s, the model line underwent a transition.
 After 1970, the XL was discontinued, as demand for high-performance vehicles shifted further away from full-sized vehicles.
 A minor revision of the exterior was introduced for 1971; while the tradition of Ford round/square brake lights was ended, the LTD became one of the first cars equipped with a third brake light (a feature dropped in 1973), and 1972 marked the final year for the long-running Custom and the LTD convertible.

 For 1973, the full-sized line underwent a redesign of the body.
 To accommodate federal regulations, the front fascia was fitted with large 5 mph bumpers (rear versions were added for 1974).
 While Lincoln-Mercury retained hardtop rooflines, Ford added thick B-pillars and fixed rear quarter windows to its two-door coupes.
 Four-door sedans and station wagons became "pillared hardtops"; while still using frameless door glass, the roofline was reinforced with thin metal B-pillars.
 To accommodate the growth in size, V8 engines became standard, ranging up to 7.5 L (460 cubic inches); in another change, automatic transmissions also became standard equipment.

 As the 1970s progressed, Ford gradually consolidated its full-sized range under the LTD nameplate (which included the Country Squire station wagon).
 After 1974, the Galaxie was discontinued (along with the Country Sedan station wagon); the Custom 500 was largely relegated to fleet and police sales.

 Second only in production to the Model T, about 7,850,000 examples of the 1969-1978 full-sized Ford/Mercury platform were produced; the Fords on a 121 in wheelbase, and the variously named Mercurys (except their wagons) on a more luxurious 124 in wheelbase.